Fire marshal: Politics unlikely motive in 'Vote Trump' arson

 “There is no place for this heinous and divisive behavior in our city,” Simmons said Wednesday.
 “We will not rest until the culprit is prosecuted to the fullest extent of the law.”

 Hopewell was founded in 1905 in the heart of an African-American neighborhood, and the congregation now has about 200 members.
-While some walls of the beige brick church survived the fire, the empty windows are boarded up and church leaders have said the structure will likely be razed.
+While some walls of the beige brick church survived the fire, the empty windows were boarded up for weeks, and the structure was recently torn down.
 Rebuilding could take months.

 After the fire, Hopewell congregants began worshipping in a chapel at predominantly white First Baptist Church of Greenville.
 Bishop Green said last month the generosity of First Baptist demonstrates that “unlimited love” transcends social barriers.
 James Nichols, senior pastor at First Baptist, said the Hopewell members are welcome to stay as long as they need a home.